BitcoinDesign/Guide/guide/multiple-wallets.md

 - Different combinations of keys per wallet
 - Separate balances and activity lists per wallet
 - Wallet-specific settings
-- Wallet switchers, conveniently placed
+- Conveniently allow switching between wallets

 However, we guide users towards using a single, primary private key to construct several wallets.
 This simplifies the [backup process]({{ '/guide/how-it-works/backups/' | relative_url }}) to reduce the risk of loss of wallet.
 This is acceptable from a security perspective, because the wallets with larger amounts are either view-only (keys are external), or additionally protected by requiring multiple signatures (from the partner, hardware wallet, or assisted custody provider respectively).